 MY EQUATOR Charity Social Support Fund's annual photo contest is open to photographers worldwide.
-US$1,000 first-place prizes in each category (includes a youth category, 13-17 years).
-US$2,000 for photographer of the year.
+Cash prizes in each category (includes a youth category, 13-17 years) and for photographer of the year.
 The official competition languages are Russian and English.

 Goldsmith Prize for Investigative Reporting

 The Goldsmith Awards Program honors investigative reporting that best promotes more effective and ethical conduct of government, the making of public policy, or the practice of politics.
 Winner receives $25,000; five finalists receive $10,000.
 Open to U.S. news media only.

 Grady-Stack Award for Interpreting Chemistry for the Public